5aubermann/webDEX/README.md

 - For example the search for - btc eth kmd - shows you all available order combinations of these coins between each other.
 - Press 'Enter' to show only cheap orders.
 - Click on a cointag highlights all coins with this tag in blue color.
-- Oracle price feed is from coinpaprika.com
+- Oracle price feed is from coinpaprika.com (prices for DEX, CHIPS and SUPERNET are chosen manually)
 - Autorefresh every 5 minutes

 Addresses: